scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 **Grace Period**: The grace period is an interval during which the previous version of a trust root configuration (TRC) is still considered active after a new version has been published.

 **Trust Reset**: A trust reset is the action of announcing a new base TRC for an existing ISD.
-A trust reset should only be triggered after a catastrophic event involving the loss or compromise of several important private keys.
+A trust reset SHOULD only be triggered after a catastrophic event involving the loss or compromise of several important private keys.

 ## Conventions and Definitions